ishaqBBC/blog/blog/content/blog/2023-06-09-aws-20-EC2-Instance-Store.md

 ## Introduction

 Welcome back, fellow developers!
-In our previous instalment,In todays blog post ; we'll explore EC2 Instance Store, a specialized type of storage that offers unparalleled performance for your EC2 Instances.
+In our previous instalment, In today’s blog post ; we'll investigate EC2 Instance Store, a specific  type of storage that offers increased performance for your EC2 Instances.

 ## Refresh: What is an EC2 Instance Store

-First things first, let's refresh our memory.
-An EC2 Instance is essentially a virtual machine connected to a real hardware server.
+Let's refresh our memory.
+An EC2 Instance isa  a virtual machine connected to a real hardware server.
 Some of these servers have physical disk space directly attached to them, establishing a blazing-fast connection.
-This physical storage, is known as the EC2 Instance Store.
+This physical storage is known as the EC2 Instance Store.

 ## EC2 Instance Stores